-With your left hand, push the green start button and release it when the engine starts.
+•With your left hand, push the green start button and release it when the engine starts.
 If the engine does not start within 5 seconds, release the button.
 Wait 15 seconds before trying again.
+If the engine will not start after several attempts, see the Troubleshooting Guide chapter.